People don’t like to fill them out.

 Some surveys even have a response rate as low as 10%!

 Think about all the time and effort lost…

 What if there was a way to get all the responses you need as fast as possible?

 What if there were 35 ways?

-Not every tip might be applicable to your case, but using them liberally will improve your response rates with 30 to 55%!
+Every tip may not be applicable to you, but implementing the ones that are will improve your response rates by 30 to 55%!